Tenzro Testnet is live. Get testnet TNZO

 Tenzro Protocol addresses these gaps through a vertically integrated stack combining hardware trust, cryptographic verification, and economic coordination.

 The Tenzro Network provides a decentralized marketplace for AI inference where model providers register their offerings and users discover models through a unified interface.
-Inference requests are routed to providers who execute models and return results.
+Inference requests are routed to providers based on price, latency, and reputation.
 To address the verifiable computation challenge, providers can optionally generate zero-knowledge proofs of correct execution or TEE attestations proving the inference ran inside a trusted enclave with the claimed model weights.

 Billing operates on a per-token basis using micropayment channels: users open channels with providers by depositing TNZO, providers deduct fractional amounts for each token generated, and either party can close the channel to settle the final balance on-chain.
 This approach minimizes transaction costs while enabling granular, pay-as-you-go pricing.